M507/VeloTheHelo/README.md

 # Velociraptor Collector Manager

-This makes working with Velociraptor artifacts way less painful.
+This is a development and testing platform.
+It makes working with Velociraptor artifacts way less painful.
 It helps you test, validate, and deploy artifacts without losing your mind.

 ## What's the Point?